scalabl3/userflow/02-implementation-docs/product/stories/STORY-API-001.md

    When I implement them
    Then I should:
    - Create new versions
-   - Maintain old versions
+   - Maintain old versions temporarily
-   - Migrate clients gradually
    - Document migration paths
-   And both versions should work simultaneously
+   And provide clear upgrade guidance

+### STORY-API-004: API Extension Patterns
+As an application developer
+I want clear patterns for extending the base API
+So that I can add application-specific endpoints while maintaining consistency

+**Acceptance Criteria:**
-3. Given I am deprecating features
+1. Given I am building upon the base API
-   When I mark them as deprecated
+   When I add new application-specific endpoints
-   Then I should:
+   Then I should have:
-   - Notify users
-   - Provide alternatives
-   - Set deprecation timelines
+   - Clear extension points
+   - Base middleware hooks
+   - Standard error handling
-   - Monitor usage
+   - Documentation templates
-   And give clients time to migrate
+   And my extensions should feel native to the framework

+2. Given I am customizing authentication
+   When I add new auth requirements
+   Then I should be able to:
+   - Extend base auth middleware
+   - Add custom validation rules
+   - Integrate new providers
+   - Maintain type safety
+   And security standards should be preserved

-4. Given I am supporting multiple versions
+3. Given I am adding custom business logic
-   When clients make requests
+   When I implement new endpoints
-   Then I should:
+   Then I should have:
-   - Route to correct version
+   - Access to core utilities
+   - Type generation tools
-   - Maintain consistent patterns
+   - Testing patterns
-   - Track version usage
-   - Handle errors appropriately
-   And support graceful degradation
+   - Documentation generation
+   And the development experience should be consistent

 ## Technical Notes

-### Core Requirements (Must Have)
+### Core Requirements
 - OpenAPI/Swagger implementation
 - Standard REST patterns
 - Consistent endpoint structure